 The Sustainable Development Goals (SDGs), sometimes called the Global Goals, are a worldwide movement to break the cycle of poverty

-Our solution: We invest in food security and nutrition, to ensure that everyone has enough nutritious food, every day of the year.
-We work with farmers to diversify the crops they produce, provide training on nutrition using local ingredients, and collaborate with governments, business, and communities to develop sustainable, reliable food systems – from field to market to table.
+Our solution: We invest in tangible food security and good nutrition, to ensure that everyone has enough nutritious food, every day of the year.
+We work with farmers to diversify the crops they produce, provide training on nutrition using local ingredients, and collaborate with governments, businesses, and communities to develop sustainable, reliable, and resilient food systems – from field to market to table.

 - Civil Society